amlucas0xff/yt-llm-service/README.md

 A high-performance FastAPI service for YouTube audio transcription with advanced speaker diarization and LLM-optimized output formatting.
 Built with WhisperX for state-of-the-art accuracy and CUDA support for scalable processing.

+> **⚠️ IMPORTANT: GPU/CUDA REQUIRED**
+> This application is designed and tested for NVIDIA GPU with CUDA support.
+While CPU mode is available as a fallback option, it is **10-20x slower** and **not recommended for production use**.
+For optimal performance, an NVIDIA GPU with CUDA support is strongly recommended.

 ## ✨ Features

 ### Core Capabilities